 When a couple enters therapy with me, I begin with the Gottman Method.
 The Sound Relationship House is a simple, practical, and aspirational model that every couple can understand and adopt with little resistance.
 Who doesn’t want the relationship that has a wonderful friendship base, tackles gridlocked and perpetual conflict with ease and humor, and a shared meaning system that inspires the best in oneself?

 And then the real work begins!
 Both Gottman and Johnson recognize the necessity of an emotional focus and the powerful influence of attachment histories, styles, and internal working models in adult intimate relationships.
-I might be helping the couple replace their four horsemen with the appropriate antidotes, but a part of me is tracking their negative emotional cycle.
+I help the couple replace their four horsemen with the appropriate antidotes, but a part of me is tracking their negative emotional cycle.
 I watch the compelling, absorbing nature of negative emotions (Gottman) and the unresolved hurts and wounds (Johnson) that get in the way of being able to engage in respectful, mutually honest, and vulnerable conversations.

 Then I offer one spouse the practical information about criticism and contempt as they struggle to understand how to express their frustration while I simultaneously hear, validate, and explore the attachment needs and emotions of the other partner who is crying out to be acknowledged and connected with.
 I have the relationship science and simple language of Gottman in my right hand and a more emotion-focused dynamic and interpersonal toolbox from Johnson in my left hand, and I weave both into the therapeutic process.